nukleas/n8n-nodes-pandadoc/docs/authentication-guide.md

 ### Step 1: Create an OAuth2 Application in PandaDoc

 1. Go to the [PandaDoc Developer Dashboard](https://developers.pandadoc.com/)
+2. Sign in with your PandaDoc account
-2. Create a new application or select an existing one
+3. Create a new application or select an existing one
-3. Navigate to the **OAuth Settings** tab
+4. Navigate to the **OAuth Settings** section
-4. Add your redirect URI:
+5. Add your redirect URI:
    - For n8n Cloud: `https://YOUR_INSTANCE.n8n.cloud/rest/oauth2-credential/callback`
    - For self-hosted n8n: `https://YOUR_DOMAIN/rest/oauth2-credential/callback`
-5. Save the changes
+6. Save the changes
-6. Note your Client ID and Client Secret
+7. Note your Client ID and Client Secret

 ### Step 2: Configure OAuth2 Authentication in n8n